andreaendigital/CarPricePredictor-Demo/docs/index.md

 # 🚗 Car Price Prediction Platform

 Modern microservices-based automotive valuation platform following current development trends with completely decoupled frontend, backend API, and ML inference services.
+This design adheres to current development best practices by completely separating the three core functions: The Frontend (the user-facing application), The Backend API (the gateway for all requests), and The ML Inference Service (the engine that runs the predictions).

 ## 🚀 Quick Start